oehf/ipf/boot/ipf-atna-spring-boot-starter/src/site/markdown/index.md

     </dependency>
 ```

-Note: all IHE Spring boot starter modules depend on this starter module, so you normally do not have to
+Note: all IHE-related Spring boot starter modules depend on this starter module, so you normally do not have to
 explicitly depend on `ipf-atna-spring-boot-starter`.

 `ipf-atna-spring-boot-starter` auto-configures: